-“Australia doesn’t have constitutionally enshrined rights to political speech and other human rights, but if we’re going to give law enforcement these powers, that should be checked and balanced against a human rights instrument at Federal level.”
+“Australia doesn’t have constitutionally enshrined rights to political speech and other human rights, but if we’re going to give law enforcement these powers, that should be checked and balanced against a human rights instrument at the Federal level.”

 Murray thinks there aren’t enough safeguards in the bill protecting Australians from abuse of power.
 Theoretically, the police could plant incriminatory evidence on your computer and put you under arrest when they “discover” it.
-While that’s certainly now what the bill creators had in mind, the potential slippery slope is definitely there.
+While that’s certainly now what the bill creators had in mind, the potential slippery slope is there.

 George Orwell is a perfect mention in this context.
 Big Brother seems to be spreading its arms wide over all Australians.
 People are no longer safe in their homes, on their personal computers.
 Their Facebook accounts are now at risk of being hacked by the police, the very people who were supposed to protect them from hacking attempts.